Brownsville ISD to continue with enhanced security measures after gun found in student's vehicle

 Authorities have indicated that there is no threat to the campus, students or staff.

-The district's police department recommend parents talk to their children about the consequences that might come from these types of incidents
+The district's police department recommends parents talk to their children about the consequences that might come from these types of incidents.

 "As well as work together with our department and the administration to maintain the safety and security of our community and our schools,” Paz said.

-"We still have our personnel working summer school events or any other events at the elementary as wel,” Paz said.
+"We still have our personnel working summer school events or any other events at the elementary as well,” Paz said.
 “So, yes we will have added security."

 Read the district's full statement below:

-Note: EDITOR'S NOTE: This story was updated on Friday, June 3 at 12:42 p.m. to identify the student police say had a gun and several boxes of ammunition in his vehicle.